nonmodernist/holreg/film_research_template.md

 ### Section Guidelines:

-**Plot Summary**: Keep factual and brief - focus on elements relevant to regionalism **Regional Context**: Your key analytical section - connect to larger argument about regionalism **Filming Locations**: Immediately follows regional context - analyze authenticity choices **Production Context**: Broader industry patterns, recurring figures, studio context
+**Plot Summary**: Keep factual and brief - focus on elements relevant to regionalism **Regional Focus**: Key analytical section - connect to larger argument about regionalism **Production Strategy**:
+- "Filming Locations" (when location substitution is key to the argument)
+- "Production and Adaptation" (when studio practices/author control is central and/or when technical/aesthetic innovations serve the analysis)
-  - **Adaptation Analysis**: Subsection focusing on source-to-screen transformation **Notes**: Numbered format with bolded topic headers and citation shortcodes
+**Notes**: Numbered format with bolded topic headers and citation shortcodes

 ### Image Requirements: